ikasare/Job-Scheduler/README.md

 There are a basic number of jobs that are fed to the program when it starts.
 These jobs are added in the `dataa.txt` file.

-The program is able to load these jobs and create a statrte schedule from the load file when it starts.
+The program is able to load these jobs and create a starter schedule from the load file when it starts.

 The program is dynamic: Jobs can be added and removed and the order of scheduled jobs still remains intact.